Santa Claus is easily one of the most recognisable legends in the world.

 Some variations of the story say that good children get sweets from Saint Nicholas, while naughty kids get lumps of coal, sticks, and stones from Knecht Ruprecht.

-Another popular German Christmas personality is das Christkind/Christkindl (“the Christ Child” in English).
+The history of Santa Claus in Germany includes another popular German Christmas personality is das Christkind/Christkindl (“the Christ Child” in English).

 Although English people often confuse Christkindl with Baby Jesus, Christkindl is actually depicted as an angelic female with blonde hair and wings (similar to St Lucia in Sweden).